This post may contain affiliate links. Please read my affiliate policy for more information.

 For example, do you have a life insurance policy?
 If yes, file a claim first.
 Find information on how to do this in Section 4: Assess your Cash Flow.

-Or if you don’t have a life insurance policy, you might want to check with your spouse’s Human Resources department and inquire about death benefits available to you from his job benefits package.
+Or if you don’t have a life insurance policy, check with your spouse’s Human Resources department and inquire about death benefits available to you from his job benefits package.
 Was your spouse a veteran or currently in the military?
 Military benefits might apply to you.

 Find information on these potential benefits in Section 5: Other Death Benefits.